Miguel-Tirado/AngularTaskTracker/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Note To run you will need 2 instances of terminal One to run the angular server using `ng serve` and another terminal to run `npm run server` to run the JSON server.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.